Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Rites of the Starling Chapter 18

-Odessa then approaches the Mavins’s camp and offers a thousand zillahs each to escort her and Evie to Quentis, to be paid on arrival.
-Jodhi immediately dismisses her.
+She then goes to the Mavins’ camp to negotiate.
+She offers a thousand zillahs per person to escort her and Evie to Quentis, payment due on arrival.
+Jodhi shuts her down.

 Rites of the Starling Chapter 19